appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 *Available Options:*

 - **Google Drive:** Connect to your Google account to upload files.
-Grant access to your Google Drive, including permissions to view and manage files and view file metadata.
+You need to grant access to your Google Drive, including permissions to view and manage files, as well as view file metadata.
 You can connect multiple Google accounts and upload or delete files as needed.

 - **Upload Files:** Upload files directly from your local machine.
 You can upload multiple files of various types, including `.pdf`, `.docx`, `.txt`, and others, with a maximum file size of 20 MB per file.